 The community victims' advocacy services address and telephone number are available to the residents located throughout the group home.
 There is evidence of KYDJJ obtaining a Memorandum of Understanding with the Kentucky Association of Sexual Assault Programs (KASAP) dated 5/21/18 to provide the programs/resources in each region of the state.
 During the audit process, KYDJJ's Memorandum of Understanding with the Kentucky Association of Sexual Assault Programs (KASAP) was updated on 8/12/19 to continue providing programs/resources for their facilities.
-Sanctuary is the program identified to provide the victim advocacy services for the residents who are sexual assault victims, provide free confidential crisis intervention and emotional support services related to sexual abuse or sexual assault who are calling the toll-free telephone number at the group home.
-Also, the auditor contacted a representative from Sanctuary via telephone during the on-site visit and confirmed the rape crisis center has established a telephone number for residents to call and to provide emotional support services.
-Jennie Stuart Medical Center (SANE certified) provides the emergency and forensic medical examinations at no financial cost to the victim.
-Sanctuary's representative indicated there have been no calls from residents in the past twelve (12) months requesting emotional support services related to sexual abuse or sexual assault at the group home.
+The ADANTA Sexual Assault Resource Center is the program identified to provide free confidential crisis intervention and emotional support services related to sexual abuse or assault residents.
+Any resident seeking services can call the toll-free telephone number.
+Also, the auditor contacted a representative from ADANTA Sexual Assault Resource Center via telephone during the on-site visit and confirmed the rape crisis center has established a telephone number for residents to call and to provide emotional support services.
+ADANTA's representative indicated there have been no calls from residents in the past twelve (12) months requesting emotional support services related to sexual abuse or sexual assault at the group home.
+Also, the ADANTA Sexual Assault Resource Center representative indicated the victim would be provided with a victim advocate to accompany and support the victim through the forensic medical examination process and investigatory interviews and provides emotional support, crisis intervention, information, and referrals as needed.
+Lake Cumberland Regional Hospital (SANE certified) provides the emergency and forensic medical examinations at no financial cost to the victim.

-Thirteen (13) staff were formally interviewed including (5) staff from all three (3) shifts (supervisory and floor staff), Juvenile Facility Superintendent II/ PREA Coordinator/retaliation; review team/upper level management; (1) medical staff; (1) mental health staff; (1) human resources; (1) first responder/intake; (1) risk screening staff and (1) religious volunteer were interviewed during the two (2) days of the onsite visit and several days after the on-site visit.
-Additionally, interviews were conducted via telephone with the KYDJJ Commissioner and Deputy Commissioner, KYDJJ Director of Program Services/PREA Compliance Manager, and IIB Special Investigative Agent Manager prior to the on-site visit.
-Overall, the interviews revealed the staff is knowledgeable of the PREA standards and were able to articulate their responsibilities and their mandated duty to report.
+Twelve (12) staff were formally interviewed including (5) staff from all three (3) shifts (supervisory and floor staff), Juvenile Facility Superintendent I/retaliation, Youth Worker II/PREA Coordinator; (1) review team/upper level management/first responder; (1) medical staff; (1) mental health staff; (1) human resources and (1) risk screening staff/intake were interviewed during the two (2) days of the on-site visit.
+Also, interviews were conducted via telephone with the KYDJJ Commissioner/PREA Compliance Manager and Acting Director of IIB prior to the on-site visit.
+Overall, the interviews revealed the staff is knowledgeable of the PREA standards and were able to articulate their responsibilities and duty to report.

-At the end of the second day, an exit briefing with a summary of the findings was conducted with the Juvenile Facility Superintendent II/ PREA Coordinator, Youth Worker III, Administrative Specialist II and via telephone the KYDJJ Director of Program Services/PREA Compliance Manager.
+At the end of the second day, an exit briefing with a summary of the findings was conducted with the Juvenile Facility Superintendent I, Youth Worker II/PREA Coordinator, and via telephone the KYDJJ Commissioner/PREA Compliance Manager, Facility Regional Administrator and KYDJJ PREA Coordinator.
 At the exit debriefing, the auditor gave an overview of the audit and commented on the on-site observations, interviews, and summarized the strengths and weaknesses after completing the Pre-Audit and On-Site Audit phases.
 Based on the findings during the Pre-Audit and On-Site Audit phases, the auditor still needed to complete the full evaluation during the evidence review phase of the PREA audit by reviewing all evidence collected, including policies and procedures, observations of routine practices in the group home, what the auditor learned in the course of interviewing staff and residents, and documentation obtained while on-site in order to make a compliance determination for each standard resulting in a final report.